OfficeDev/office-js-docs-pr/docs/excel/pnp-open-in-excel.md

 ### Read custom properties when your add-in starts

 The code sample stores a snippet ID in the new Excel document using the OOXML SDK.
 Script Lab reads the snippet ID from the Excel document and then displays that snippet code when it opens.
-You may need to send custom properties to your own add-in (such as a query string, or temporary auth token.)
+You may need to send custom properties to your own add-in (such as a query string, or temporary authentication token.)
 See **Persisting add-in state and settings** for complete details on how to read custom properties when your add-in starts.

 ### Initialize the Excel document with data